-3.1 N/A
+1. N/A.

-A. All devices in mechanical rooms shall be panel mounted whenever possible.
+- A. All devices in mechanical rooms shall be panel mounted whenever possible.
 Wiring to remote mounted devices in mechanical rooms and inaccessible spaces shall be run in conduit.
 Wiring in accessible ceilings may be run with plenum rated cable providing it is securely fastened to the structural members at 4' intervals.
-In general, all wiring in conjunction with the automatic

-- temperature control system shall be furnished by the Temperature Control Contractor under this section of the specifications in accordance with Division 26 of the specifications. - B. All automatic valves shall be furnished by the Temperature Control Contractor and installed under his supervision by the Heating Contractor.
-All automatic dampers, not furnished with the equipment, shall be furnished by the Temperature Control Contractor and installed under his supervision by the Sheet Metal Contractor. - C. Room thermostats and remote sensors shall be wall mounted type and shall match installation height of adjacent electrical switches/sensors by EC.
-If no switches/sensors nearby, thermostats/sensors to be mounted 46" on center above finished floor.
+In general, all wiring in conjunction with the automatic temperature control system shall be furnished by the Temperature Control Contractor under this section of the specifications in accordance with Division 26 of the specifications. - B. All automatic valves shall be furnished by the Temperature Control Contractor and installed under his supervision by the Heating Contractor.
+All automatic dampers, not furnished with the equipment, shall be furnished by the Temperature Control Contractor and installed under his supervision by the Sheet Metal Contractor. - C. Room thermostats and remote sensors shall be wall mounted type and shall be mounted to match installation height of adjacent switches/sensors by EC, or where there are no adjacent switches/sensors, 46" on center above finished floor.
 Coordinate mounting location with EC to locate t-stats/sensors and wall switches.
 Thermostats and sensors shall not be mounted on outside walls.